Abstract Submission Guidelines

 - A spell-checked abstract that conforms to the sample available here.

 You will receive confirmation via e-mail when your submission is received, but this is not confirmation that your presentation has been accepted.
-A unique tracking number will be provided for all submissions.
+After the submission deadline, a unique tracking number will be provided for all submissions.
 Please use this number in all correspondence regarding your application.
-NOTE: IF YOU DO NOT RECEIVE A CONFIRMATION WITHIN 72 HOURS OF SUBMISSION, YOUR APPLICATION MAY NOT HAVE BEEN TRANSMITTED CORRECTLY.
+NOTE: IF YOU DO NOT RECEIVE A CONFIRMATION WITHIN 72 HOURS OF SUBMISSION, THEN YOUR APPLICATION MAY NOT HAVE BEEN TRANSMITTED CORRECTLY.
+IF THIS OCCURS, THEN PLEASE CONTACT ABSTRACTS@DIABETESTECHNOLOGY.ORG.

+If your abstract is selected as a poster, we will ask you to prepare a PDF virtual poster to be displayed on the virtual meeting website.
+The highest rated abstracts will be accepted for brief oral presentation (accompanied by 3-5 slides) at a virtual poster session on Thursday, November 11.
 All submitted abstracts will be considered for poster presentation.
-The corresponding author may choose to have their abstract considered for oral presentation.
+The corresponding author may choose to have their abstract considered for oral presentation at the main meeting.
 The Planning Committee will review the abstracts and contact the authors whose work they want to incorporate into the overall meeting program.

 Selection for Student Research Prize

-All abstracts first-authored by a student are eligible to compete for the Peterson Student Research Award.
-Three prizes will be awarded to the top three abstracts first-authored by a student.
-In addition to cash, the first student author of the top three abstracts will also receive free travel, lodging, and registration to the meeting.
+All abstracts first-authored by a student are eligible to compete for the Student Research Award.
+A prize will be awarded to each of the top three abstracts first-authored by a student.
+In addition to money, the first student author of the top three abstracts will each receive free registration to the meeting.
 The Gold prize winner will also be invited to give an oral presentation during the meeting.
-Peterson Student Research Award cash prizes are: Gold $1000 / Silver $500 / Bronze $300
+Student Research Award cash prizes are: Gold $1000 / Silver $500 / Bronze $300

-Accepted abstracts will be published in the March 2017 issue.
+Accepted abstracts will be published in the March 2023 issue of JDST.

-Click here to submit your abstract on the abstract submission form
+Click here to submit your abstract through the abstract submission form.